murraygm/werners-nomenclature-of-colours/README.md

 **Why did I do this?**

 I'm doing a few side projects involving colour analysis and stumbled across this brilliant data resource: [Corpora](https://github.com/dariusk/corpora) by [Darius Kazemi](https://github.com/dariusk).
-The color datasets are great and as this book wash fresh to hand, not too big, and seemingly not available as data I thought it would be a good addition.
+The color datasets are great and as this book was fresh to hand, not too big, and seemingly not available as data I thought it would be a good addition.